Arduino Mega2560 floppy drive controller

 DRIVPARM shows drive and disk media parameters of chosen drive; PERSIST makes them persistent into the EEPROM so they can be loaded upon boot-up without reconfiguring.

-FORMAT and VERIFY do what they are told, according to the currently configured disk geometry.
 IMAGE is used to create a disk image that can be sent over USB or serial link via XMODEM, or vice versa – written to the floppy using currently set disk geometry.
 XMODEM-1K packets are used where available, and if enabled with Yes.

 During IMAGE transfer, any potential bad sectors are filled with zeros and the operation is continued whenever possible – an improvement over the original ArduinoFDC.
+Plus, if using the keyboard and display interface, the offending sector information is logged during the serial transfer onto the display.

-Advanced setup ofย drive A:
+Advanced setup of drive A:

 Up to 4 drives can be configured, if connected.

 If filesystem support is turned on, QFORMAT can be used to “quick format” – recreate the root directory in a FAT or a CP/M filesystem (the disk must be formatted before).
-DIR will display the contents of a specified directory (or of the current working directory).
+DIR will display the contents of a specified directory, or of the current working directory.
 TYPE types out text contents of a file, DEL erases a file, XFER performs single-file transfer over the serial link, either read or write (as opposed to IMAGE, which works on the whole disk).

 On FAT12, CD can be used to nest into subdirectories, or to show the current working directory; absolute paths in command line arguments are not supported due to memory constraints.
 MD and RD are equivalents of MKDIR and RMDIR.
 PROMPTPATH is used to either display drive letter only in the prompt (for small displays), or the whole path by default.
 Finally, TYPEINTO creates a simple text file from the keyboard input.

-Making the prototype board
+Making the first prototype board

 Even though there’s multi drive support, and certain commands can work with differently configured drives (e.g. RESET B:, DRIVPARM C:, FORMAT D: etc), due to tight memory constraints of an Arduino, all of the file commands work in the current drive/current working directory only, and there are no advanced commands such as COPY, MOVE, DELTREE, or support for wildcards in names.
 As an example, to copy a file from A:\DOS\AUTOEXEC.BAT to drive B:, the XFER AUTOEXEC.BAT command is invoked first to transfer the file over serial link, then the drive is switched to B: and XFER AUTOEXEC.BAT is called again, this time to receive and write it to disk.
-Gimme more than 8K of RAM and I’ll do stuff. ๐Ÿ™‚
+Gimme more than 8K of RAM and I’ll do stuff. 🙂

 It wouldn’t be a prototype if there was not some kind of patching involved

 And that’s about the size of it – a portable floppy controller in a box, with some basic and some advanced functionality that allow you to pop a 3, 5 or 8 inch drive through USB and have both read and write support on a today’s machine.
-Yes, it’s not one thing fits all and there are limitations, just as with anything in life. ๐Ÿ™‚
+Yes, it’s not one thing fits all and there are limitations, just as with anything in life. 🙂

 The following disk drives, media and geometries were tested to work with this setup, read and write: